Hay

 door prizes.

-Don't patronize businesses that over breed horses and then send
+Don't patronize businesses that breed horses and then send

 their unwanted equines to slaughter.